10 Years On: The Northern Quarter

 What strikes about us in this blog is the quote from the Manchester Strategy 2016-2025, where city leaders express their desire to be in the “top flight” of world cities by the period’s end.
 There’s a clear indication here of what we see now with the Global Manchester story – massive strides have been made across key assets that make Manchester what it is: the airport, the universities and knowledge economies, sports and culture.

-Another point made was “there’s still plenty to go at” with buildings “ripe for reinterpretation”. and that’s true – just this year a consultation has opened on the replacement of the Church Street car park by residential, and Marlsbro House has been sold.
+Another point made was “there’s still plenty to go at” with buildings “ripe for reinterpretation”. and that’s true – just this year a consultation has opened on the replacement of the Church Street car park by residential, and Marlsbro House has been sold to be reimagined to a modern workspace.

-Residential has grown too – plenty of flats have been built around Port Street in particular.
-The NQ has matured, with national and international brands – Nudie, Carhartt, Turtle Bay – joining the thriving local independents, which the Northern Quarter is so well known for.
+Residential has grown too – plenty of apartments have been built around Port Street in particular.
+The NQ has matured, with national and international brands – Nudie Jeans, Carhartt, Turtle Bay Restaurants – joining the thriving local independents, which the Northern Quarter is so well known for.

-Will also tipped the natural progression of commercial and leisure development cheek-by-jowl spreading across Great Ancoats Street, and this has definitely taken place, with the Express redevelopment leading the way.
+Will also tipped the natural progression of commercial and leisure development cheek-by-jowl spreading across Great Ancoats Street, and this has definitely taken place, with the Express Buildings redevelopment leading the way.
 Ancoats’ role in the modern Manchester is now well established.
+One Express and Two Express followed and have been major successes.

 So we got more right than wrong on this one – although you might say predicting big things for Manchester’s coolest area wasn’t the toughest call!